okeshawarz/prospectus/keshawarz_prospectus.md

 study.
-This act established two things that radically undermined California rent control and almost assuredly affected their results: 1) the Act allowed for vacancy decontrol, which provides strong incentives for landlords to evict tneants when the gap between market and controlled rents becomes sufficiently large, and 2) the Act exempted condominiums and new construction from rent control.
+This act established two things that radically undermined California rent control and almost assuredly affected their results: 1) the Act allowed for vacancy decontrol, which provides strong incentives for landlords to evict tenants when the gap between market and controlled rents becomes sufficiently large, and 2) the Act exempted condominiums and new construction from rent control.
 It is not clear how much two of the authors' main findings (that rent control led to higher eviction rates of lower-income tenants, and that landlords